I4got2eat/EmployeeBackend/README.md

 # EmployeeCSV
-Full stack application for sorcery academy that stores CSV files contents. built using react.js and spring boot. registry is the backend folder. frontend it the frontend folder.
+Full stack application for sorcery academy that stores CSV file contents. built using react.js and spring boot. registry is the backend folder. frontend it the frontend folder.